nzinov/nzinov.github.io/index.md

 ### Nikolay Zinov
-I am a 4'th year computer science student at Moscow Institute of Physics and technology.
+I am a 4'th year Computer Science student at Moscow Institute of Physics and Technology.

 _more information to come_